 “It is good to give thanks to the Lord.”
 (Psalm 92:1)

 In our day and age of more-more-more where “Thanksgiving” is the waiting season between Halloween and Christmas, gratitude often takes a back seat.
-It’s no surprise being thankful struggles to compete for attention with a holiday where I get to literally make a list of things I want that people will buy me.
+It’s no surprise thankfulness struggles to compete for attention with a holiday where I get to make a list of things people will buy me.

 It’s easy to blame “the world” around me, but I’ll admit that while I know God is the source of all things in my life, it doesn’t mean thanksgiving makes it into my day-to-day rhythms like it should.
-I tend to go through most days taking gifts for granted and unaware of ways God worked on my behalf.
+I go through most days taking God’s gifts for granted.
 I’d prefer getting things over giving thanks.
-And when I don’t get what I want–whether on Christmas or any other day–I complain and feel gipped.
+And when I don’t get what I want–whether on Christmas or any other day–I complain.

-To fight our natural (fallen) inclination towards grumbling–and even grumpiness–many Christians leverage November to practice gratitude.
-This is a good thing (Ps.
-92:1) and an excellent way to be intentional with the month.
-While commending this, I also want to caution us.
-What I’ve noticed in many books and articles, is that thanksgiving is understood as naming blessings.
+To fight our fallen inclination toward grumbling, we need to give thanks.
+But thanksgiving involves more than naming blessings.
 “I’m thankful for family.
 I’m thankful for church.
-I’m thankful for pumpkin pie and all its various spinoffs today.”
-I’m not the thanksgiving police here to slap anyone on the wrist for giving thanks.
-But I’d love to see us as the Church move from merely being thankful to being thankful to Someone.
+I’m thankful for pumpkin pie and all its various spinoffs.”
+I’m not the thanksgiving police here to slap anyone on the wrist for giving thanks, but I’d love to see Christians move from merely being thankful to being thankful to Someone.

 Thanking God by acknowledging his gifts is a great place to start, and it’s better than not thanking him at all.
-But, what I’d like to suggest is that giving thanks in the Bible isn’t simply naming blessings, but it’s knowing the one behind them.
-When we give thanks we both acknowledge something to be from the Lord and it creates worship and love in us because it tells us what he’s like.
-Thanksgiving then helps us better enjoy the gift because we also see the love and goodness of the Giver behind it.
+But giving thanks isn’t limited to naming blessings; it’s knowing the One behind them.
+When we give thanks, we acknowledge something to be from the Lord and it stirs up worship because it tells us what he’s like.
+Thanksgiving helps us better enjoy the gift because we also see the love and goodness of the Giver behind it.

-Consider also the story of Jesus healing ten lepers in Luke 17:11-19.
+Consider the story of Jesus healing ten lepers in Luke 17:11-19.
 There’s one man in particular who not only “praises God with a loud voice” (17:15), but he also falls “on his face at Jesus’ feet, giving him thanks” (17:16).
-The healed Samaritan doesn’t just see Jesus as a person who did something for him – he falls to his feet in thanksgiving because he sees Jesus as his Healer, Deliverer, and Savior.
-Here again, thanksgiving responds to the person behind the giving.
-The joy isn’t only in what was received from Jesus, but also in what was discovered about and in Jesus.
+The healed Samaritan doesn’t just see Jesus as a person who did something for him; he falls to his feet in thanksgiving because he sees Jesus as his healer, deliverer, and savior.
+The joy isn’t only in what he received from Jesus, but it’s also in what was discovered about Jesus.

-This kind of God-centered, worship-filled thanksgiving can also be seen throughout the Psalms (such as Ps.
-9, 30, 100, 103, and 138).
-For instance, as you start reading through Psalm 103 you’ll notice that David begins by blessing God for specific actions of God on behalf of his people (1-5).
-As he continues on we see that these actions of God reveal both the attributes of God and the heart of God toward His people.
-David thanks God for His actions but also worships God in thanksgiving as those actions reveal a God who is righteous and just (6), merciful and gracious (8), unswerving in love (8), a compassionate father (10), and understanding of our weaknesses (14).
+This kind of God-centered, worship-filled thanksgiving shows up throughout the Psalms (such as Psalm 9, 30, 100, 103, and 138).
+In Psalm 103, for example, David begins by blessing God for specific actions on behalf of his people (1-5).
+As he continues, we see that God’s actions reveal his attributes and heart toward his people.
+David thanks God for His actions but also worships God as those actions reveal a God who is righteous and just (6), merciful and gracious (8), unswerving in love (8), a compassionate father (10), and understanding of our weaknesses (14).

-The gifts, works, and actions of God that call for thanks are windows that allow us to see new things about who God is and who He is for us.
+The gifts, works, and actions of God are windows allowing us to see who God is, and who he is for us.
 A theology of thanksgiving to God is therefore a conduit of communion with God.
-Or, to say it differently, gratitude for what God has done produces worship because of who God is.
+Gratitude for what God has done produces worship because of who God is.